RedAngel121/NytePack/README.md

 - [x] Standardize Mob Cash Drops: lowered natural drop count to 1-5 coins per mob

 # Big Changers
-- [ ] Change the required items in the More Minecarts mod chunk loader to accept coins instead of "crystal" stuff ([not yet possible](https://github.com/ryyanmapes/minecart-mod/issues/97))
+- [ ] Rearrange all the mobs in lightmans configs to basic 1-6 tier instead of starting with 2nd tier :facepalm: then add the mobs from other mods
-- [ ] Gateways to Eternity
-  - Add an absolute metric ton of gateways with all types of mobs (add alex mobs?) *cause **thats** going to be fun*
-  - Find out what rewards should be allowed
 - [ ] Create Mod Possible Mining Issues - Mechanical Drill makes things too easy, slow down or disable ore drilling?
 - [ ] Immersive Aircraft Recipe Integration with alternative tech mods
 - [ ] Modify SGJ recipes to make building a stargate more difficult and resource intensive